 Historically, we have sold a significant proportion of our products and services to a limited number of semiconductor manufacturers.
-During fiscal 2002, one customer, Samsung Electronics Corporation, accounted for 10.4% of our net sales and our five largest customers, in the aggregate, accounted for 36% of our net sales.
-During the nine month period ended August 3, 2003, Samsung accounted for 15% of our net sales and our five largest customers, in aggregate, accounted for 36% of our net sales.
+During fiscal 2002, one customer Samsung Electronics Corporation, accounted for 10.4% of our net sales and our five largest customers, in the aggregate, accounted for 36% of our net sales.
 None of our customers has entered into a long-term agreement requiring it to purchase our products.
 The loss of a significant customer or any reduction or delays in orders from any significant customer, including reductions or delays due to customer departures from recent buying patterns, or market, economic or competitive conditions in the semiconductor industry, could have a material adverse effect on our financial performance and business prospects.
 The continuing consolidation of semiconductor manufacturers may increase the likelihood and adverse effect of losing a significant customer.